 - Net investment in capital assets

+- Restricted for capital projects

 - Amount restricted for debt service

 - Remaining unrestricted amount

 In addition, certain additional financial information regarding the Division is included in these footnotes.

 Basis of Accounting: The Division's financial statements are prepared under the accrual basis of accounting.
 Under this method, revenues are recognized when earned and measurable and expenses are recognized as incurred.